Signed in as:

 We also recommend that homeowners unpack any boxes of items to be sold before we arrive to stage the house.
 This gives us more time to organize, display and research your items.

 Do NOT throw anything away.
 Remember "One man's trash is another man's treasure."
-People frequently come to sales looking for things homeowners consider to have little value, like household cleaners, VHS tapes, food, paper napkins and used clothing.
+People frequently come to sales looking for things homeowners consider to have little value, like household cleaners, VHS tapes, un-opened non perishables, paper napkins and used clothing.

 We cannot sell alcohol, tobacco, or mattresses.